 When the user finds a show that captures their interest, they can easily add it to Shows You Watch with a dedicated button that anchors each recommendation.

 After Recommendations, users are directed to the Homepage.
-Here they're rewarded with Onboarding's first payoff — the topmost tray preloaded with some of their favorite shows!
+At this point they're rewarded with Onboarding's first payoff — the topmost tray preloaded with favorite shows!

 Onboarded users also receive a new Recommendations tray just below Shows You Watch, offering fresh content to enjoy once they catch up with their series, or are in the mood for something different.